-I concur in the ponencia insofar as it remands the case to the court of origin to determine petitioner James Billoso y Obligar's (petitioner) entitlement to avail of the benefits of plea bargaining.
-I also concur in the ponencia's disquisition that pursuant to the Court En Banc's ruling in People v.
-Montierro (Montierro), the prosecution's objection in this case - which was based on Department of Justice (DOJ) Circular No. 27 - is deemed withdrawn by the fact of enactment of DOJ Circular No. 18.
+I concur in the ponencia insofar as it remands the case to the court of origin to determine petitioner Glen Orda y Loyola's (petitioner) entitlement to avail of the benefits of plea bargaining.
+I also concur in the ponencia's disquisition1 that pursuant to the Court En Banc's ruling in People v.
+Montierro2 (Montierro), the prosecution's objection in this case - which was based on Department of Justice (DOJ) Circular No. 27, S. 20183 - is deemed withdrawn by the fact of enactment of DOJ Circular No. 18, S. 2022.4

-To recall, in Montierro, the Court En Banc, through Justice Alfredo Benjamin S. Caguioa, took judicial notice that on May 10, 2022, the DOJ issued DOJ Circular No. 18, which explicitly revoked the earlier-issued DOJ Circular No. 27 (and in effect, includes the revocation of the DOJ Circular No. 61 as well).
-A salient feature of DOJ Circular No. 18 is that the DOJ aligned its plea bargaining framework with that of the Court, i.e., A.M.
+To recall, in Montierro, the Court En Banc, speaking through Associate Justice Alfredo Benjamin S. Caguioa, took judicial notice that on May 10, 2022, the DOJ issued DOJ Circular No. 18, which explicitly revoked the earlier-issued DOJ Circular No. 27, S. 2018 (and in effect, includes the revocation of the DOJ Circular No. 61 as well).
+A salient feature of DOJ Circular No. 18, S. 2022 is that the DOJ aligned its plea bargaining framework with that of the Court, i.e., A.M.
 No. 18-03-16-SC.
-Recognizing this recent development, the Court En Banc categorically ruled that "[w]ith the amendments introduced in DOJ Circular No. 18, the prosecution's objection to [therein accused's] plea bargaining proposals, which was based solely on DOJ Circular No. 27, can now be considered as effectively withdrawn."
+Recognizing this recent development, the Court En Banc categorically ruled that "[w]ith the amendments introduced in DOJ Circular No. 18, [S. 2022,] the prosecution's objection to [therein accused's] plea bargaining proposals, which was based solely on DOJ Circular No. 27, [S. 2018,] can now be considered as effectively withdrawn."5

 This notwithstanding, the Court En Banc ruled that the trial courts should not have hastily approved therein accused's plea bargaining proposals over the objection of the prosecution.
-Rather, the trial courts should have first resolved the objection of the prosecution before approving such proposals, which resolution includes a determination of: (a) whether the evidence of guilt
+Rather, the trial courts should have first